phdesign/presentation-mob-programming/mob-programming.md

 #### Upskilling

+Mobbing encourage learning.
 It upskills existing team members as they learn new patterns, new architectures, new ways of thinking and tips to move around the IDE quicker.
 I find the first thing a new mobbing team learns is each other's shortcuts.
 Nothing bothers a developer more than watching someone else fumble through menus when there's a snappy keyboard shortcut to complete the task.

 #### Quality control